With all the different events going on in the world today, an obvious thing to consider before you travel is the safety

 How safe is Morocco right now?

-From over 15 year of experience of experience, we have found that it is highly improbable that you will be put in danger in Morocco.
+From over 20 years of experience, we have found that it is highly improbable that you will be put in danger in Morocco.
 It is considered to be a politically stable country in North Africa and is definitely one worth visiting!
-Here are some aspects of traveling in Morocco that you may want to be aware of, both giving reasons why Morocco is stable and presenting travel advice from our expertise and other travel advisories.
+Here are some reasons we believe Morocco is safe for tourists in 2023 – from a history of political stability to a proactive response to covid-19.

 The kingdom of Morocco operates under the government structure of a constitutional monarchy.
-This government structure came under reform after the Arab Spring (discussed below) but has remained stable throughout changes.
+This government structure came under reform after the Arab Spring but has remained stable throughout the changes.
 The chief of state is King Mohammed VI.
 There is a prime minister as well, who serves as the head of government.
 Because of this consistent government, there tends to be peace and stability in Morocco.
 Morocco takes security very seriously.

-Morocco has also been a leading Muslim country in supporting and promoting religious peace between Muslims, Christians and Jews, which adds to the peaceful atmosphere in the country.
+Morocco has also been a leading Muslim country in supporting and promoting religious peace between Muslims, Christians, and Jews, which adds to the peaceful atmosphere in the country.
 They recently had a conference to discuss how Muslims should help protect Christians against persecution.
+Morocco also is home to the only museum focused on Judaism in the Arab world.

 2. Proven stability in North Africa:

 Morocco was one of the only countries in North Africa that remained secure during the Arab Spring.
 In fact, Morocco is an Arab country that is used as a good example of political reform during this time.
-While there were protests in 2011 and 2012 in Morocco, most of the protests were peaceful and resulted in constitutional changes that remain in place today.
-During the protests and calls for change, Moroccan authorities did not use violence like some of their neighboring countries, but rather dealt with those protesting peacefully.
+While there were protests in 2011 and 2012 in Morocco, most protests were peaceful and resulted in constitutional changes that remain in place today.
+During the protests and calls for change, Moroccan authorities did not use violence like some of their neighboring countries but rather dealt with those protesting peacefully.

 3. Safety of tourists in the past: